autonome/metafluff/contents/articles/the-power-and-wonder-of-extensibility/index.md

 ---
 layout: post
-title: The  Power and Wonder of Extensibility
+title: "The  Power and Wonder of Extensibility"
 published_at: 2005-06-13
 date: 2005-06-13
 tags: Yahoo360